trungkhang111005/BCIT-Engineering-Competition-2024/README.md

-# BCIT Engineering Competition 2024 - Junior Design Project
+# BCIT Engineering Competition 2024 - Junior Design

 This repository showcases my participation in the **BCIT Engineering Competition 2024 (Junior Design)**.
 The challenge was to design and build a mechanism capable of rescuing a person ("Fed") from a high-rise building within a strict time limit of 2 hours and 45 minutes.
 My design took inspiration from industrial cranes and incorporated a 2D delta robot configuration for a fast, secure, and efficient rescue mechanism.